Intro

 Increment System

-SAP Fiori for Android layouts are designed in increments of 4 dp and 8 dp for smaller elements for scalability purposes.
+SAP Fiori for Android layouts are designed in increments of 4dp and 8dp for smaller elements for scalability purposes.
 Using an incremental system allows for all measurements in a design to be predictable and easier to scale when designing on multiple devices.

 Padding

-Specifications on mobile (top) and tablet (bottom)
+Specifications on compact (top) and medium/expanded screens (bottom)

-Specifications on mobile (top) and tablet (bottom)
+Specifications on compact (top) and medium/expanded screens (bottom)

 Height